Anti-Inflammatory Diet Plan →

 Overhead image of baked pavlovas on a cooling rack.

-Good to know info: Baking times vary depending on the size of the meringue.
+Pro Tip: Baking times vary depending on the size of the meringue.
 Since we are baking mini pavlovas the meringue batter should bake quicker.
 Even then, do not open the oven until that hour is up.
 You want to avoid the mini pavlovas from collapsing.

-Can Strawberry Pavlova be made dairy-free?
+Can pavlova be made dairy-free?

-Yes, I made a dairy-free option of this Strawberry Pavlova by swapping out the whipped cream with my coconut whip recipe!
+Yes, I made a dairy-free option of this pavlova by swapping out the whipped cream with my coconut whip recipe!
 Super easy.
 Note: Coconut whip is a bit heavier than regular whipped cream, so be mindful of how much you put on each pavlova.
 You don’t want them to collapse after baking.

-Where can I find caster sugar for this Strawberry Pavlova recipe?
+Where can I find caster sugar?

 Caster sugar (also known as castor sugar) can be difficult to find in the states unless you order it.
 For a DIY method, I like to grind granulated sugar in a blender or food processor until ultra fine in texture.
 However, you can also look for Baker’s sugar like this one in your local grocery store.